planetmarshall/web-algodynamic/algodynamic/content/pages/about.md

 ## Website Technology

 This is a static website (that is, any content generation is done entirely on the client side in the browser), hosted on Amazon.

+Source code for the website and its content is available at [Github](https://github.com/planetmarshall/web-algodynamic).
+Any comments, issues or questions can be posted [there](https://github.com/planetmarshall/web-algodynamic/issues).

 Some of the technology used includes

 * [Pelican](https://docs.getpelican.com/en/latest/index.html) - A static site generator written in Python
 * [Python-Markdown](https://python-markdown.github.io/) - I have some extensions for generating the interactive WASM examples